Summary: Age and Health, Social Care and Sport

 Source: Scottish Health Survey 2015

-- The Scottish Government collects information on the experiences of people in relation to healthcare services through the Scottish inpatient and primary care experience surveys.
+The Scottish Government collects information on the experiences of people in relation to healthcare services through the Scottish care experience survey programme.
 Both patient and non-patient factors influence people’s experiences.
 While patient characteristics such as age and gender account for some of the variation in experiences, non-patient factors such as the individual GP practice, GP practice size, type of admission to hospital and individual hospital are also an important influence on experience.

-- General acute misuse hospital stays have increased for older age groups of drug users.
-The number and rate of older people admitted to hospital for drug misuse has increased.
-Amongst 40 - 44 year olds, there has been a fifteen-fold rise from 20 to 291 patients per 100,000 population between 1996/97 and 2015/16 (general acute).
+- The number and rate of younger people admitted to hospital for drug misuse has remained relatively stable over time, while admissions among older drug users have increased.
+Amongst those aged 35 and over, a twelve-fold rise from 11 to 132 patients per 100,000 population between 1996/97 and 2016/17 (general acute)).

 Health, Social Care and Sport page